-ReAct is a grant available to individuals who have either been made redundant in the last 6 months or is under notice of redundancy.
+ReAct is a grant available to individuals who have either been made redundant in the last 6 months or is under notice of redundancy in Wales

-Low interest grants individuals over 24 years for training courses at Level 3 or 4 on the Qualifications and Credit Framework
+Advanced Learning Loans are low interest loansindividuals over 24 years for training courses at Level 3 or 4 on the Qualifications and Credit Framework

 50% funding (up to a maximum of £500) is available for some forms of training for business.